Sandwiching random regular graphs between binomial random graphs: Proof of Theorem

-\section{Proof of Theorem~\ref{thm:coupling}}
+\section{Proof of Theorem \ref{thm:coupling}}

-We continue using all notations introduced in Section~\ref{sec:coupling}.
+We continue using all notations introduced in Section \ref{sec:coupling}.
 In this paper, all graphs are defined on the vertex set $[n]$.
 When we do algebraic operations on graphs, we always operate on the edge sets of the graphs.
-In particular, for graphs $G$ and $H$, $G-H$ denotes $E(G)\setminus E(H)$, $G\cup H$ denotes $E(G)\cup E(H)$, and $G\cap H$ denotes $E(G)\cap E(H)$.
+In particular, for graphs $G$ and $H$, $G-H$ denotes $E(G)\setminus E(H)$, $G+H$ denotes $E(G)\cup E(H)$, and $G\cap H$ denotes $E(G)\cap E(H)$.

-In this section we show how to choose $\mu$ and $\zeta$ such that procedure \Coupling$(\,)$ produces a desirable outcome.
 As explained before (in particular, see \eqref{eta} and \eqref{eta:prob}) it is important that all edges of $S^{(\time)} = K_n - \mreg{\time}$ are approximately equally likely to appear in the uniform random subgraph of $S^{(\time)}$ with degree sequence $\dvec - \gvec^{(\time)}$, where $\gvec^{(\time)}$ denotes the degree sequence of $\mreg{\time}$.
-We will employ Theorem~\ref{thm:enum2} for this purpose.
+In this section we show how to choose $\mu$ and $\zeta$ such that the coupling procedure produces a desirable outcome.